kingsdigitallab/african-rock-art/_coll_country_information/angola-country-introduction.md

       on the region and the chronology.
 The oldest images are painted or engraved geometric symbols and anthropomorphic figures.
 More recent depictions include axes, spears and firearms.
-The latest period of the Angolan rock art includes complex scenes of war and hunting, and in a number of cases human figures carried on a palanquin-like structure.
+The latest period of the Angolan rock art includes complex scenes of war and hunting, and in a number of cases human figures are carried on a palanquin-like structure.
 Although schematic figures are widespread throughout the country, they are predominant in the south-west where most of the sites have been compared to those in the Central Africa Schematic Art zone, with parallels in Malawi and Mozambique.
 In the west-central area of Angola, in addition to the schematic symbols and animals, images of men holding weapons, fighting and hunting are common, including warriors holding firearms which make reference to the first contact with Europeans by the 16th century.
-Near the north-west coast, some of the paintings and engravings have been related to objects used in religious ceremonies –wooden statuettes or decorated pot lids.
-In particular, a close association has been establish between rock art depictions and the so-called Cabinda pot lids, which have different carved symbols—animals, objects, human figures—acting as a shared visual language.  '
+Near the north-west coast, some of the paintings and engravings have been related to objects used in religious ceremonies – wooden statuettes or decorated pot lids.
+In particular, a close association has been established between rock art depictions and the so-called Cabinda pot lids, which have different carved symbols—animals, objects, human figures—acting as a shared visual language.  '
   - sys:
       id: avBmltKXBKIac040I4im4
       created_at: !ruby/object:DateTime 2016-07-27 07:45:16.027000000 Z